apache/trafficcontrol/docs/source/api/deliveryserviceserver.rst

 :limit:    The maximum size of the ``response`` array, also indicative of the number of results per page using the pagination requested by the query parameters (if any) - this should be the same as the ``limit`` query parameter (if given)
 :orderby:  A string that names the field by which the elements of the ``response`` array are ordered - should be the same as the ``orderby`` request query parameter (if given)
-:response: An array of objects, each of which represents a server's Delivery Service assignment
+:response: An array of objects, each of which represents a server's :term:`Delivery Service` assignment

-	:deliveryService: The integral, unique identifier of the Delivery Service to which the server identified by ``server`` is assigned
+	:deliveryService: The integral, unique identifier of the :term:`Delivery Service` to which the server identified by ``server`` is assigned
-	:lastUpdated:     The date and time at which the server's assignment to a Delivery Service was last updated
+	:lastUpdated:     The date and time at which the server's assignment to a :term:`Delivery Service` was last updated
-	:server:          The integral, unique identifier of a server which is assigned to the Delivery Service identified by ``deliveryService``
+	:server:          The integral, unique identifier of a server which is assigned to the :term:`Delivery Service` identified by ``deliveryService``

 :size: The page number - if pagination was requested in the query parameters, else ``0`` to indicate no pagination - of the results represented by the ``response`` array.
 This is named "size" for legacy reasons